Would you like to dine like a wizard at the Three Broomsticks in The Wizarding World of Harry Potter at Universal?

 Do you need reservations for Three Broomsticks?

 No, the Three Broomsticks works on a first-come, first-serve basis.
-However, you can reserve breakfast there as part of your Universal Studio vacation package.
+However, you can reserve your breakfast spot there as a part of your Universal Orlando Resort Vacation Package.

 Time to Disapparate Wizards!